 Because your kidneys filter toxins out of your blood, a kidney injury may cause harmful toxins to build up in your body which could cause, in extreme cases, a life-threatening illness.
 Kidney damage may be caused by diseases, trauma to the abdomen, severe levels of dehydration and exposure to certain pollutants.
 If you developed kidney damage and someone else was at fault, you may be able to claim compensation for the pain you suffered, as well as any financial costs incurred.

-If you are thinking about making an abdominal injury claim because you suffered a penetrating stab wound, you could be entitled to seek compensation.
+If you are thinking about making any internal organ injury claims because you suffered a penetrating stab wound, you could be entitled to seek compensation.
 Whether the penetrating stab wound you suffered led to internal bleeding, organ damage or a combination of the two, it could also lead to a serious infection and cause damage to internal organs.
-As previously mentioned, you may be able to claim compensation through the CICA (Criminal Injuries Compensation Authority).
+As previously mentioned, you may be able to receive compensation by filing organ injury claims through the CICA (Criminal Injuries Compensation Authority).

-However, you may also be able to make an abdominal injury claim for a penetrating stab wound caused by other accidents, which includes the following:
+However, you may also be able to make an abdominal/internal organ injury claim for a penetrating stab wound caused by other accidents, which includes the following: